RubberDuckCollector/quizlet-write/README.md

     - [ ] for the progress through the quiz, make a progress bar
         - increment the bar when the progress is divisible by a certain number, which corresponds to a pre-mapped version of the progress bar
         - store the progress bar stages in a separate file and import them in `main.py`
+- [x] add lifetime session correct and lifetime session incorrect counters to the program that get printed out at the end of the session
 - [x] make it so the key in the PDF graph is shown to the left of the plot instead of the right

 ## Next features/TODO

+- [ ] use a proper logging system with a logging library
 - [ ] optional command line argument that turns user input (except spaces) into * characters as they type
-- [ ] make the colours on the bar charts pretty
+- [ ] make an automatic backup feature (basically duplicate all user data in a backup directory)- [ ] make the colours on the bar charts pretty
 - [ ] a new command line argument where i use regex to highlight numbers and all 3 types of opening/closing brackets in a special colour
 - [ ] implement a feature where at the end of a session, ask the user if they want to save the terms they got incorrect on the first round to a new file
     - file called `"{filename} {session_end_date_and_time} incorrect.txt"`